frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/operation-report.rst

 ================= ==============================================================================
 Operation         Name of the operation.
 Location          Location of the operation.
-Locked starts     Sum of the quantity of all locked (ie frozen) operationplans starting in this bucket.
+Locked starts     Sum of the quantity of all operationplans starting in this bucket with
+                  status "approved" or "confirmed").
 Total starts      Sum of the quantity of all operationplans starting in this bucket.
-Locked ends       Sum of the quantity of all locked (ie frozen) operationplans ending in this bucket.
+Locked ends       Sum of the quantity of all operationplans ending in this bucket with
+                  status "approved" or "confirmed").
 Total ends        Sum of the quantity of all operationplans starting in this bucket.
 ================= ==============================================================================